Synchronize Model Components by Broadcasting Events

 In the Modeling tab, under Design Data, select Model Explorer.

 In the Model Hierarchy pane, select the object in the Stateflow hierarchy where you want to make the new event visible.
 The object that you select becomes the parent of the new event.

 In the Model Explorer menu, select Add > Event.
 The new event with a default definition appears in the Contents pane of the Model Explorer.

 In the Event pane, specify the properties of the event.
 For more information, see Set Properties for an Event.

 You can display the properties of an input or local event, or open the destination of an output event directly from a Stateflow chart.
 Right-click the state or transition that contains the event of interest and select Explore.
 A context menu lists the names and scopes of all resolved symbols in the state or transition.
 Selecting an input or local event from the context menu displays its properties in the Model Explorer.
 Selecting an output event from the context menu opens the Simulink subsystem or Stateflow chart associated with the event.

-To broadcast explicit events in state or transition actions, use the
+To broadcast local or output events in state or transition actions, use the

-a chart and ensures that explicit events are not mistaken for data.
-For more
+enhances readability of a chart and ensures that explicit events are not

 Use conditions on transitions instead of events when you want to: